Dear Clients of the OVAH

-If you are satisfied that you are in good health, please:
+If you are in good health, please:

 - Wear a mask at all times.
 In accordance with COVID-19 regulations, we may not allow you on our premises if you are not wearing a mask that covers the nose and mouth.